Purchase Option #2: Order Amazon Color Paperback VersionPrice: $15.29 (fluctuates based on market conditions)

 (Note: Both eBook & paperback versions are available at Amazon stores in other countries as well, including Canada, UK, France, Germany, Italy, Spain, and Brazil.)

 Purchase Option #3: Order Smashwords eBook Version (PDF, Epub, HTML, Mobi, RTF, TXT, etc.)My new mountain climbing eBook is also available in 9 different formats from Smashwords, the world's largest distributor of indie eBooks.
-Smashwords distributes books to most of the major retailers, including the Apple iBookstore, Barnes & Noble, Sony, Kobo, and the Diesel eBook Store & offers a catalog of over 100,000 vetted, well-formatted eBooks from over 45,000 authors and publishers.
+Smashwords distributes books to most of the major retailers, including the Apple iBookstore, Barnes & Noble, Rakuten Kobo, Oyster, and Scribd & offers a catalog of over 100,000 vetted, well-formatted eBooks from over 45,000 authors and publishers.